charlotearaneta/recruitment-screening-bot/case-study.md

 - Skill or experience gaps
 - Hiring recommendation

 By leveraging Python and OpenAI models, the tool converts unstructured résumé data into actionable recruitment insights.
-The output format is consistent and recruiter-friendly, making it easy to interpret and compare candidates.
+The output format is consistent and recruiter friendly, making it easy to interpret and compare candidates.

 ---